JohnGoertz/can-manuscript/README.md

     jupyter lab
     ```

-    * A browser window should open; if not copy-paste the full hyperlink that appears into a browser.
+    * A browser window should open; if not, copy-paste the full hyperlink that appears into a browser.

 4. Run each notebook
     * Open the .ipynb file in the `code/` subdirectory for each figure, and click "Run All".
 You may want to first remove all files from the "graphics" subdirectory to verify that they are freshly generated.
-    * Keep in mind that some notebooks, in particular the ones for Fig 2, may require up to 64GB of RAM.
+    * Keep in mind that some notebooks, in particular the ones for Fig 2, may require up to 64GB of RAM and thus may not run to completion on a personal computer.